AZMATRAZA/AZMATRAZA.github.io/README.md

 ### **Software Developer**
 ### Foraysoft pvt ltd

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides
+• Worked on Ericsson Network Management (ENM) product set, which includes ENM ISO, LITP ISO, OS patches, SED xls file, and other artifacts released to customers every 3 weeks.
+• Developed a unified network management system for telecom networks, providing operational support for 3G, LTE, 4G, and 5G technologies.
+• Facilitated easy upgrades for the product using a single command.

 ### **PHP DEVELOPER**
 ### ZawSoft Web Solutions
-Involved in developing interactive web applications using a dynamic scripting language like php developed/design the application using xampp architecture.
+• Developed interactive web applications using Java and dynamic scripting languages.
-Design authentication form to check whether the user is an authorized person to use the system.Updating an internal server request tool by improving its user-interface and the service request process.
+• Designed authentication forms to verify user authorization for system access.
+• Enhanced the user interface and service request process of an internal server request tool.

 ### **Industrial Training**
 ### HCL-CDC